TobiasSjoholm1995/AI/README.md

 ## Neural Network Experiments

 ### Overview
-This repository contains Python scripts that explore various types of neural network architectures to solve different problems, including binary classification, multi-class classification and hand-writing recognition.
+This repository contains Python scripts that explore various types of neural network architectures to solve different problems, including classification, regression and recognition.
 The purpose of these experiments is to evaluate the performance of different neural network models on diverse tasks and gain insights into their strengths and limitations.

 ### Project Structure
 The repository is organized as follows: